rzn-example-classroom/tutorial/README.md

 ### Creating a GitHub Organization
 #### Note about organizations
 It is strongly recommended to create a separate GitHub Organization for each class and for each semester the class is offered.
 This makes it far easier to keep track of which assignments belong to which class, and to better manage student assignments, as there will be a repository added to the organization for *each* student for *each* assignment.
-More importantly, because TAs must be added as an administrator to the organization that they are to assist with, therefore academic issues can arise if the TA is added as an admin to an organization containing a class and assignments they have not yet taken.
+More importantly, TAs must be added as an administrator/owner to the organization that they are to assist with; therefore, academic issues can arise if the TA is added as an admin to an organization containing a class and assignments they have not yet taken.
 However, multiple class sections of the same class during the same semester should be grouped together unless you have a good reason not to do so.

 It is also strongly recommended to first create a "main" or "template" organization holding the latest version of class files and assignments which you can then copy or fork to create a new semester's classroom organization.
 If you choose to start with a semester-specific organization, skip the "Copying repositories from a 'main' or 'template' organization" section for now.